tlammens/artifactory-resource/README.md

 * `filename`: *Optional.* If set filename for the downloaded file will be overwritten by this name.

+* `not_flat`: *Optional.* If true artifacts are downloaded to the target path in the file system while maintaining their hierarchy in the source repository.

 * `min_split`: *Default: 5120* The minimum size permitted for splitting.
 Files larger than the specified number will be split into equally sized `split_count` segments.
 Any files smaller than the specified number will be downloaded in a single thread.
 If set to -1, files are not split.